blbadger/blbadger.github.io/smaller-lms-2.md

 Thus we can expect retrieval model training to be 'easier' for summaries of Fineweb entries versus TinyStories.
 Additionally, there is much greater variety of content in the fineweb such that a given summary may be uniquely identified to its matching entry among a batch via only one or two keywords, such that one would expect for transformer embeddings to perhaps fare better than they did for TinyStories retrieval.

-What we find when we observe performance of retrieval models on Fineweb summary and passage embeddings is that these guesses are more or less accurate: focusing on embeddings from $d_m=512$ CLM models with retrieval models trained on 200k of these samples, embeddings from masked mixers resulted in lower evaluation loss and faster optimization compared to
+What we find when we observe performance of retrieval models on Fineweb summary and passage embeddings is that these guesses are more or less accurate: focusing on embeddings from $d_m=512$ CLM models with retrieval models trained on 200k of these samples, embeddings from masked mixers resulted in lower evaluation loss and faster optimization compared to embeddings from transformers.
+This is particularly apparent for retrieval models trained using large context windows (ie compare one summary sentence to many potential matching text excerpts): for $n_{ctx}=1024$ (one summary matched to one story among 1024 possibilities) we find that embeddings from a mixers gives a CEL of 1.2, whereas embeddings from the transformer result in the retrieval model failing to break symmetry even after a very large number of epochs of training, with a CEL of ~6.94.

 It is interesting to consider what happens when we try a llama model with many more attention heads.
-The hypothesis is that these models would be better at retrieval, and we tested this with models trained using $n_h=4$ attention heads (at the time of this testing we did not have any trained llama models with a larger number of heads).
-We find that this is indeed the case, and see substantial improvements in low-context (ie small sample) retrieval for $n_h=32$ versus $n_h=4$, but this benefit disappears as the context size increases.
+The hypothesis is that these models would be better at retrieval, and we tested this with models trained using $n_h=32$ heads rather than four.
+We find that indeed embeddings from these models achieve somewhat lower retrieval evaluation loss than embeddings of transformers trained with $n_h=4$, but are substantially worse than the embeddings from masked mixers once again.

 ### Linear Mixers